durongjia/test1/README.md

   --commit   (OPTIONAL) commit binaries in AOSP --config   (OPTIONAL) release ONLY for this board config file --help     (OPTIONAL) display usage
-  --silent   (OPTIONAL) silent build commands
+  --mode     (OPTIONAL) [release|debug|factory] build only one mode --silent   (OPTIONAL) silent build commands

+By default release and debug modes are built.
 ```

 ## Secure